BalintBanyasz/iMitoQX1/README.md

  Active: inactive (dead)
 ```

-Add the following lines to rc.local before the line 'exit 0':
+Add the following lines to rc.local before the line 'exit 0' to activate bluetooth on startup:
 ```
 sudo nano /etc/rc.local